 Collision insurance and comprehensive insurance cover the cost of car repairs or replacement of a policy holder's vehicle.
 Collision insurance pays for damage caused by a car accident involving another vehicle, person or object.
 Comprehensive insurance covers damage caused by something other than a collision.

 Collision and comprehensive coverage are often bundled as a package in California.
-But they are two separate forms of insurance.
+But they are two separate forms of first-pary insurance.

 Unlike property damage liability insurance (which covers damage to other people's property) collision and comprehensive insurance are optional in California.
 However, lenders may require the purchase of collision and comprehensive policies before they will finance the purchase or lease of a new vehicle.